Apple Remote Desktop macOS Application

 Educators can enjoy oversight and control over shared network computers, and admins can manage entire remote systems at once, adding to productivity and expense benefits.

-The pros and cons of Apple Remote Desktop
+Pros and Cons of Apple Remote Desktop

-The Pros | The Cons |
+The Pros

-Automator Actions is an exciting and cost-efficient feature that automates task workflows that reduces user effort | Only available on Mac and is not cross-platform-compatible |
+• Automator Actions is an exciting and cost-efficient feature that automates task workflows that reduces user effort

-Curtain Mode allows users to block their local user's view of the desktop while executing administrative processes | No mobile device UI—can only be obtained from the Mac App store, thus Apple Remote Desktop iPad or iPhone iOS isn’t available |
+• No mobile device UI—can only be obtained from the Mac App store, thus Apple Remote Desktop iPad or iPhone iOS isn’t available

-Spotlight Search saves time by performing ultra-quick searches on machines using the OS X spotlight search feature | Apple Remote Desktop free versions aren’t available, making the app more expensive than alternative tools and software |
+• Apple Remote Desktop free versions aren’t available, making the app more expensive than alternative tools and software

-How to Enable Apple Remote Desktop (ARD) Remotely
+Top Free Alternative to Apple Remote Desktop